QuintPhoenix/CFG-Parser/README.md

 ## TODO

-- [ ] Add threading functionality to speedup the programme
+- [ ] Add threading functionality to speedup the program
 - [ ] Make source code more readable
 - [ ] Add feature to print the derivation
 - [ ] Add feature to accept a string as terminal or non-terminal